CharlieWoodhouse/Land_of_Despair/README.md

 **Rounds**
-(This was made in the early stages of the games design which was subject to change)
+(This is subject to change when implemented into the game)

 (Let N = round number)